laurenmock/CRE/cran-comments.md

 Resubmission (December 6, 2023):

+We appreciate your efforts in reviewing the CRE 0.2.5 package.
+In this upgrade, we:

+- Skipped the tests that causing issue with multiple cores.
+However, we fully test the package on rhub and Github CI.

+Best regards,
+Naeem Khoshnevis
+RCD - HUIT
+Harvard University

+Resubmission (December 6, 2023):

 We appreciate your efforts in reviewing the CRE 0.2.5 package and sorry for missing fixing the other URL.
 In this upgrade, we:

 - Corrected invalid URLs.